Amadikasun/Fitbit-ChooseImages/README.md

 ## Description

-A clock face for Fitbit Sense and Versa 3.
+This clock face was created using the image.
+Clock face for Fitbit Sense and Versa 3.
 Built using the Fitbit Studio and Fitbit OS Simulator.

 ### Clock